Royals vs. White Sox Player Props Betting Odds

 Witt Jr. Stats

-- Bobby Witt Jr. has 33 hits with five doubles, three triples, six home runs, eight walks and 15 RBI.
-He's also stolen eight bases.
+- Bobby Witt Jr. has recorded 35 hits with five doubles, three triples, six home runs and eight walks.
+He has driven in 15 runs with 10 stolen bases.

-- Witt Jr. enters this game looking to extend his five-game hit streak.
-During his last five outings he is hitting .292 with a double, a triple, two home runs, a walk and five RBI.
+- Witt Jr. brings a six-game streak with at least one hit into this one.
+In his last 10 outings he is hitting .213 with two doubles, a triple, two home runs, two walks and six RBI.

 Witt Jr. Recent Games